GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module1/README.md

 Worked on some control flow stuff, loops, logic, relational operators, and just a tiny bit of Input reading.
 Input reading from files works the exact same as from console, but I change the handle from whatever the console's is to whatever my opened file's is.

+## 5/30
+Started working on the capstone project.
+Got matrix addition working, but stepping through the array in fortran is a bit weird to get used to.
+Going to come back to it with a fresh set of eyes tomorrow.

 ------------------------------------------------------------------------------------------------------------------